MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-add-in-for-Outlook.md

 ## Teams Meeting add-in in Outlook for Mac

-The Teams Meeting button in Outlook for Mac will appear in the Outlook for Mac ribbon if Outlook is running Production Build 16.23.326.1 and later.​
+The Teams Meeting button in Outlook for Mac will appear in the Outlook for Mac ribbon if Outlook is running Production Build 16.24.414.0 and later.​

+The meeting coordinates (the Teams join link and dial-in numbers) will be added to the meeting invite after the user clicks **Send**.

 ## Teams Meeting add-in in Outlook Web App